Q1mi/Django-REST-framework-documentation/api-guide/requests.md

 ## .user

-`request.user` typically returns an instance of `django.contrib.auth.models.User`, although the behavior depends on the authentication policy being used.
+`request.user` 通常返回一个 `django.contrib.auth.models.User` 实例, although the behavior depends on the authentication policy being used.

 If the request is unauthenticated the default value of `request.user` is an instance of `django.contrib.auth.models.AnonymousUser`.